-At a consolidated level, the school made a loss of (33,013) in 2022, which was down from the \$141,000 profit made in the 2021 financial year.
-This is due to less state government funding for our preschoolers.
 Our current priorities (both short and long term) are centered on ensuring strong student enrolments, ensuring staff capacity and development, as well as continued building improvements.
-The school optional building fund contributions have been generous with donations amounting to \$7676.
+The school's optional building fund contributions have been generous with donations amounting to \$10,000.
 We will continue to seek these contributions in the future from parents.

 In addition to tuition fees and the Department of Education funding, the school's fundraising program is an important additional source of revenue.
-The 2022 program raised approximately \$8219, with the majority of funds coming from Bunnings BBQ's.
+The 2024 program raised approximately \$7000, with most funds coming from Bunnings BBQs.
 The parents organise and manage the fundraising activities and the wider school and local community support these.